Importing Ethyl Alcohol

 1.0% (v/v) of 100 percent acetaldehyde

-If a product does not meet the approved denaturant requirements, it will be classified as undenatured ethyl alcohol and will be subject to duty.
+If a product does not contain at least one of the above approved denaturants with the specified concentration requirements, it will be classified as undenatured ethyl alcohol and will be subject to duty.